NovaAnnabella/the_unspoken/content/posts/ci_cd/back_to_maven.en.md

 maintain.
 Because everything is interconnected, Gradle plugins often have compatibility issues, limits or limited advancements.
 These issues can arise due to the evolving nature of the Gradle ecosystem, the diversity of environments in which Gradle is deployed, and the specific implementation and maintenance effort required for each plugin.
+I know only a few who can truly understand or write Gradle scripts.

 ### Gradle's The Domino Effect